JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

   MIO10_UART0_RX_1V8 => MIO10_UART0_RX_3V3

 Pull-up resistors:
-- R184, R178, R41, R176, R39, R171, R37, R168 (4.75K): Ensure signals are high when not actively driven.
+- R184, R178, R41, R176, R39, R171, R37, R168 (4.75K): Probably what makes the level translator work.
+The chip just pulls things to GND appropriately, or else go to HighZ.

 Enable circuit:
-- Simple low-pass filter R42(200K) and C115(100nF) to reduce noise on EN.
+- A little RC delay circuit.
+- Trying to make sure the 3.3V EN goes to High *AFTER* 1.8V comes up.

 Remaining questions:
-- There are no decoupling caps on VREFA and VREFB.
-Why?
+- There are no decoupling caps on VREFA.
+It's just odd.
+(Everyone else would just drop a 100nF.)
+- VREFB is connected to +3V3 through a 200k resistor.
+Looks a little strange.

+NOTES:
+- Why are we using this weird hack with the pull-up resistors?
+  We don't need high-speed.
+  It comes with the ability to translate 10 signals!
+  It's cheap.
+(Maybe not on DigiKey.)

 ### JTAG/UART MicroUSB Connector ###